 Provide what is necessary for self-sustaining solutions with a planned exit of three to five years from project inception

-Teach People was born in 2012 after the organization’s founder and family returned to the United States after living and working in Zimbabwe for two years.
-Unsure if the world needed another NGO or if someone may actually value the interest and effort of another outsider, the organizational structure was not formalized until 2016 after much time traveling, exploring, researching and questioning.
+Teach People was born in 2012 after the organization’s founder and family returned to the United States post-living and working in Zimbabwe for two years.
+Initially unsure how to be helpful, the organizational structure was not formalized until 2016 after much time traveling, exploring, researching and questioning how to value and help people.

 When water, food, shelter, education, clothing, health and access to internet communications and commerce exist as cultural, community, family and individual assumptions, people are free to focus on other facets of life such as advanced self-improvement, hobbies, travel, cultural development, civic participation and international relations.
 When these fundamental components of life are not available, people are forced to exist uniquely in pursuit of these items leaving little to no time, effort or energy for anything else.